Assurance

 Achieving this level of assurance requires a practical and structured approach.

-So let’s get practical in our example of an EMEA environment and a US environment and observe, audit, police and manage our clusters and application applications.
+So let’s get practical in our example of an EMEA environment and a US environment and observe, audit, police and manage our clusters and applications.
 We will start by looking at the security, compliance and environment insights that we can get from Red Hat Advanced Cluster Security for Kubernetes (RHACS).

 Security and Environment Insights